Search the Library

 Considered one of the world’s leading authorities in behavior-based safety, Terry has 30-plus years of experience consulting in educational, institutional, and business settings.
 He is the recipient of local and national awards for his work in behavioral safety and is actively involved with a number of business and professional organizations including the Board of Trustees for the Cambridge Center for Behavioral Studies, the Association for Behavior Analysis, the American Society for Safety Engineers, and the Texas Association for Behavior Analysis.

 A speaker at safety conferences worldwide, Terry also founded the annual Behavioral Safety Now Conference (BSN).
-He has published over 100 articles and authored the seminal book on behavior-based safety: The Values-Based Safety Process: Improving Your Safety Culture with Behavior-Based Safety.
+He has published over 100 articles and authored the seminal book on behavior-based safety: The New Values-Based Safety: Using Behavioral Science to Improve Your Safety Culture

 He received his doctorate from Western Michigan University.